- Type-safe: Full TypeScript support to provides full type inference for:

 - state: Current immutable state object.

-keeps client side data. - prevInitial: The previous
+historyDraftfor re-sync purposes, such as merging server data intoinitialwhilestatekeeps latest client side data. - prevInitial: The previous immutable

-was updated. - changes: Immutable object that keeps track of top level properties (shallow) difference between the
+initialobject beforeinitialwas updated. - changes: Immutable object that keeps track of deeply nested difference between the

 function StateHistory() {